eunid/netID-docs/docs/sso/doc_sso_developer.md

 Partners manage their details as well as service/clients settings in the netID Developer Portal.
 They can register/manage **services** and associated **clients** for these services (Website, App, Mobile, ...).
 Data transfer authorizations are managed service/client specific.

 All the clients' communication takes place via EnID's central SSO broker.
-The SSO broker manages requests to the participating Account Providers, end users always authenticate to the Account Provider that manages their specific account, which is also where they authorize data transfer to a partners' service.
+The SSO broker routes requests to the participating Account Providers, end users always authenticate to the Account Provider that manages their specific account, which is also where they authorize data transfer to a partners' service.

-Clients specify during authenication calls which master data they request to be authorized by a user for transfer; if the user agrees, the client receives an id_token and a userinfo object as a JSON structure. *id_token* and *userinfo* objects also contain the end user's subject identifier (*sub*).
+Clients specify during authentication calls which master data they request to be authorized by a user for transfer; if the user agrees, the client receives an *id_token* and a *userinfo* object as a JSON structure. *id_token* and *userinfo* objects also contain the end user's subject identifier (*sub*).

 netID uses [Pairwise Subject Identifiers](https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes) to derive client specific subject identifiers during authentication requests.
-The subject identifier is derived using the host portion of the redirect_uri (Callback URL) and used to store data transfer authorization grants in the backend.
-That means clients of a specific service must use the same callback urls (in terms of host portion) during their authentication calls to avoid duplicated data transfer authorization / differents subject identifiers between clients.
+The subject identifier is derived using the host portion of the *redirect_uri* (Callback URL) and used to store data transfer authorization grants in the backend.
+That means clients of a specific service must use the same callback urls (in terms of host portion) during their authentication calls to avoid duplicated data transfer authorization / different subject identifiers between clients.

-### Claims und Scopes
+### Claims and Scopes

-Each time a partner initiates a login flow by calling the authoriziation endpoint he can define which master data the user should authorize to be tranfered.
-For that purpose, the OpenID Connect/OAuth2 standart defines *scope* and *claim* mechanisms.
+Each time a partner initiates a login flow by calling the authorization endpoint he can define which master data the user should authorize to be transferred.
+For that purpose, the OpenID Connect/OAuth2 standard defines *scope* and *claim* mechanisms.

-Every OpenID Connect request must always request the openid scope.
+Every OpenID Connect request must always request the *openid* scope.
 Moreover, the master data required/asked for by the partner can be expressed in the form of essential claims with netID.

-Once the user authorizes the transfer of that master data, this authorization is stored and not beeing asked for again unless the users revokes the authorization using the netID Privacy Center.
+Once the user authorizes the transfer of that master data, this authorization is stored and not being asked for again unless the users revokes the authorization using the netID Privacy Center.

 The following claims are supported by netID: